Pinecall

 });

 No webhook URL to expose.
-No public endpoint.
+No manual event handler.
 Just a function that runs in your process.

 Where to go next#